wilk/thanc/README.md

 # ⭐  thanc
-thanc: a smart way to thank the authors of NPM packages by starring their repos on Github :heart:
+thanc: a smarty way to thank the authors of NPM packages by starring their repos on Github :heart:

 With thanc you'll thank every dependency and sub-dependency (**literally the whole dependencies tree**) of a given project provided with a `package.json` (or better a `package-lock.json`) manifest.
 So yes, it works also with `yarn` 😺